snipercup/wip-ai-dungeon-mods/README.md

 I intended to refactor this in code, but whatever.

 ### Vanilla World-Info Support
-This script should work with vanilla entry's out-of-the-box.
+This script should work with vanilla entries out-of-the-box.
 They can also use the new matcher features for both keywords and relations.

 Example:
 > **`guard, captain, "boris", :Lelindar`**